 FHA loans also may allow the use of gift funds towards your down payment and/or closing costs.

 The benefits of an FHA loan make it an excellent choice for many home buyers.
 Everyone has different circumstances and requirements, so finding out what’s best for you and your family is key.
-Here's a calculator that can help you determine what your FHA loan payments will be based on your purchased price, down payment, term, and interest rate.
-NASB has FHA mortgage experts that can help you make the right decision.
+Here's a calculator that can help you determine your FHA loan payments based on your purchased price, down payment, term, and interest rate.
+NASB has FHA mortgage experts who can help you make the right decision.
 Give us a call at 855-465-0753, or click here for a free rate quote.